Pause & Holding Policy

 Additional conditions:

-• A minimum of 28 consecutive days of active service must pass between extended breaks or pauses
+• A minimum of 28 consecutive days of active service must pass between extended breaks or pauses to apply for pause pricing

 • Breaks and pauses are not transferable or stackable